0x4ka/Quartz/content/thoughts/READING_Should there be demand-based recurring fees on ENS d.md

 ---
-title: READING_Should there be demand-based recurring fees on ENS domains?
+title: "READING_Should there be demand-based recurring fees on ENS domains?"
 date: 1970-01-20T12:00:46.135Z
 tags:
 ---